-Rich and compelling content is what drives online business more and more each day.
+Rich & compelling content is what drives online business more and more each day so having a dedicated content budget is pretty common.
 As business owners we need to ask ourselves, is the development cost or time worth the outcome?
 Many business owners know that they should be blogging to promote their business with fresh content, but often are doing so without clearly defined goals in mind.

 Have a Clear Objective in Mind When Starting Out